Synthetic Cannabinoid misrepresented as DMT

 High Alert strongly recommends people be cautious when consuming yellow powders, and drug checking is recommended to help minimise the risk.

-KnowYourStuffNZ, the NZ Drug Foundation and NZ Needle Exchange Programme run drug checking clinics across the country to help reduce harm - check the schedule here.
+KnowYourStuffNZ, the NZ Drug Foundation and NZ Needle Exchange Programme (DSIC) run drug checking clinics across the country to help reduce harm - check the schedule here.

 If you or someone you know takes a substance thought to be DMT and starts to feel unexpected effects, call 111 immediately.
 Be honest about your drug use, you won’t get in trouble and it could save your life.